 The steps undergraduates take to apply for graduation are provided on the Registrar’s website at https://registrar.buffalostate.edu/degreeapplication.
-All students expecting to qualify for a degree must fulfill the following requirements:
+All students expecting to qualify for a bachelor’s degree must fulfill the following requirements:

 - Students must meet all curricular requirements.
 They must have completed the prescribed curriculum for their major.

-- Students must maintain a minimum cumulative GPA of 2.0 for all coursework taken at the college.
+- Students must maintain a minimum cumulative 2.0 GPA for all coursework taken at Buffalo State.
 The minimum cumulative GPA for the courses taken in the major field must also be 2.0.
 The minimum cumulative GPA for courses taken in a minor is 2.0.

 - Students must complete the 33‒39 credit hours of Intellectual Foundations 2014 requirements.

 - All candidates must have completed a minimum of 45 credit hours of upper-division coursework, courses generally considered advanced and numbered 300–499.

-- A minimum of 30 credit hours, including the last 16, must be completed at the college.
+- A minimum of 30 credit hours must be completed at Buffalo State.

 - A minimum of 120 academic credit hours must be completed.